Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You have a long-wire antenna that radiates in both directions.
 You add a terminating resistor (matched to the antenna impedance) at the far end.
 The resistor absorbs the wave traveling toward it, preventing reflection.
 Now the antenna only radiates in one direction (toward the feed point) - it's unidirectional.
 This is useful for point-to-point communications.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Terminating resistor, Long-wire antenna, Unidirectional pattern, Rhombic antenna
+Terminating resistor Long-wire antenna Unidirectional pattern Rhombic antenna

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.